 RSPB Nature Reserve

-Ramsey Island was purchased by the RSPB in 1992 and was designated a National Nature Reserve in 1996 due to its internationally important flora and fauna, including 20 species of rare plants, breeding Chough and Lapwing and the largest Grey Seal colony in Wales.
+Ramsey Island is one of the most well known Pembrokeshire Islands.
+It was purchased by the RSPB in 1992 and was designated a National Nature Reserve.
+It has internationally important flora and fauna, including 20 species of rare plants, breeding Chough and Lapwing and the largest Grey Seal colony in Wales.

 The island is awash with colour from May to September, bluebells, then pink thrift and purple heather.
 At nearly 120m (400 ft.) the Western cliffs are among the highest in Wales.
 They are home to Ravens, Peregrines and Buzzards.